 Licia Lucas-Pfadt is a studio potter with collectors from all over.
 Born a twin to an art teacher in Pennsylvania, creativity and individuality were encouraged.
 So after high school, her choice was art school.

 Licia named her business Shady Grove Pottery after an old Appalachian folk song.
-It’s a happy coincidence that Rice, one of the many musicians that played this song, had a snake rattle attached to his guitar to make it sound better he thought and she also has snake rattles for sale in her on-line shop.
-Though she’s quiet, she’s not afraid to kill a snake and tear the rattle off as a treasure.
-Aside from snake rattles, shed antlers and some of her hand-spun yarns, she mainly sells her pottery.
+It’s a happy coincidence that Rice, one of the many musicians that played this song, had a snake rattle attached to his guitar to make it sound better and she also has snake rattles for sale in her on-line shop.
+She mainly sells her pottery but also sells her handspun yarns, hand pressed papers and nature treasures like rattles and antler sheds.

 She is currently the artist-in-residence at Grey Cliffs Ranch in Three Forks, Montana.
-She teaches private lessons to guests and supplies the Lodge with one-of-a-kind pieces for use there.
+She teaches private lessons to guests and supplies the GCR Lodge with one-of-a-kind pieces for use there.
+She offers locals wine and decorating parties as well as lessons in clay.
 She also loves gardening and spends her free time growing a vegetable garden for the use of the GCR Lodge.